 This thesis aims to determine whether one of the two GPU evaluators is faster than the current CPU evaluator.
 This chapter describes the performance evaluation process.
 First, the environment in which the performance benchmarks are conducted is explained.
-Next the individual results for the GPU interpreter and transpiler are presented individually alongside the performance tuning process to achieve these results.
+Next the individual results for the GPU interpreter and transpiler are presented individually.
+This section also includes the performance tuning steps taken to achieve these results.
 Finally, the results of the GPU evaluators are compared to those of the CPU evaluator to answer the research questions of this thesis.